zilliztech/phantoscope/README.md

 <a href="#community"></a>
 ## Community

-- Go to our Slack Channel, if you run into issues and want to consult our experts.
+- Go to [our Slack Channel](https://join.slack.com/t/zillizworkplace/shared_invite/zt-enpvlmud-6gnqhPqQryhQLfj3BQhbew), if you run into issues and want to consult our experts.
-- Click [here](https://zilliz.com/) to learn more about Zilliz.

 <a href="#roadmap"></a>
 ## Roadmap

 [GitHub milestones](https://github.com/zilliztech/phantoscope/milestones) lays out the development plan for Phantoscope.

-We hope you could join us in developing operators.
-From [here](https://github.com/ReigenAraka/omnisearch-operators), you can find more information about how to develop an operator.
+We hope you could team up with us in the development of Phantoscope.

-If you have further questions, contact phantoscope@zilliz.com

 <a href="#license"></a>
 ## License